yzyii/uber-email-service/README.md

 The frontend is compiled to static resources via npm and can be built using the npm task: npm run build.

 ## Build Setup

+In order to run the project, RabbitMQ server must be installed on the environment.

 To run, either use the provided gradle wrapper and bootRun task on the command line with: ./gradlew bootRun